rails/rails/guides/source/debugging_rails_applications.md

 @new_record = true
 ```

-TIP: The commands +p+ (print) and +pp+ (pretty print) can be used to evaluate Ruby expressions and display the value of variables to the console.
+TIP: The commands `p` (print) and `pp` (pretty print) can be used to evaluate Ruby expressions and display the value of variables to the console.

-You can use also +display+ to start watching variables.
+You can use also `display` to start watching variables.
 This is a good way of tracking the values of a variable while the execution goes on.

 ```bash
 (rdb:1) display @recent_comments
 1: @recent_comments =
 ```

 The variables inside the displaying list will be printed with their values after you move in the stack.
-To stop displaying a variable use +undisplay _n_+ where _n_ is the variable number (1 in the last example).
+To stop displaying a variable use `undisplay _n_` where _n_ is the variable number (1 in the last example).

 ### Step by Step

 Now you should know where you are in the running trace and be able to print the available variables.
 But lets continue and move on with the application execution.

-Use +step+ (abbreviated +s+) to continue running your program until the next logical stopping point and return control to the debugger.
+Use `step` (abbreviated `s`) to continue running your program until the next logical stopping point and return control to the debugger.

-TIP: You can also use `step<plus> n` and `step- n` to move forward or backward +n+ steps respectively.
+TIP: You can also use `step<plus> n` and `step- n` to move forward or backward `n` steps respectively.

-You may also use +next+ which is similar to step, but function or method calls that appear within the line of code are executed without stopping.
+You may also use `next` which is similar to step, but function or method calls that appear within the line of code are executed without stopping.
 As with step, you may use plus sign to move _n_ steps.

-The difference between +next+ and +step+ is that +step+ stops at the next line of code executed, doing just a single step, while +next+ moves to the next line without descending inside methods.
+The difference between `next` and `step` is that `step` stops at the next line of code executed, doing just a single step, while `next` moves to the next line without descending inside methods.

-For example, consider this block of code with an included +debugger+ statement:
+For example, consider this block of code with an included `debugger` statement:

 ```ruby
 class Author < ActiveRecord::Base